-Healthy Sweet and Sour Chicken Stir Fry Recipe in just 30 minutes with just 11g net carbs per serving!
+Healthy Sweet and Sour Chicken Stir Fry Recipe whips up in just 30 minutes with only 11g net carbs per serving!
 It has a sweet and sour savory garlic and ginger sauce and lots of veggies.

 Some nights, take-out for dinner sounds really, really good.